ml4bigdata/ml4bigdata.github.io/_pages/teaching.md

 # A Three-Component Perspective on Machine Learning

 Machine learning (ML) is transforming our world, from personalized recommendations to autonomous systems.
-To effectively teach this complex field, I have developed a structured approach that simplifies ML concepts for diverse audiences.
+To effectively teach this complex field, we have developed a structured approach that simplifies ML concepts for diverse audiences.

 ## The Three Fundamental Components of ML